Damian-Pietron/Damian-Pietron/README.md

         <p align="center">
             RPGLE, CLLE, Python, IBM MQ, DB2, SQL, YAJL, IFS, git, GNU make, Code for i, Apache server, Turnover
         </p>
-        <h2>In Volvo I am developing REST aplication with sources on IFS.
-This application currently uses git as a source control and has some features of CI/CD cycle with Gnu make and automated python tests.</h2>
+        <p>In Volvo I am developing REST aplication with sources on IFS.
+This application currently uses git as a source control and has some features of CI/CD cycle with Gnu make and automated python tests.</p>
     </p>
 </body>
 </html>